Kong/kubernetes-ingress-controller/README.md

 # Kong Ingress Controller for Kubernetes (KIC)

-Use [Kong][kong] for Kubernetes [Ingress][ingress].
+Use [Kong][kong] for Kubernetes [Gateway API][gwapi] or [Ingress][ingress].
-Configure [plugins][docs-konghq-hub], health checking, load balancing, and more in Kong for Kubernetes Services, all using
+Configure [plugins][docs-konghq-hub], health checking, load balancing, and more all using
 Custom Resource Definitions (CRDs) and Kubernetes-native tooling.

 [**Features**](#features) | [**Get started**](#get-started) | [**Documentation**](#documentation) | [**main branch builds**](#main-branch-builds) | [**Seeking help**](#seeking-help)

 ## Features

+- **Gateway API support (beta, soon GA)**
+  Use [Gateway API][gwapi] resources (official successor of [Ingress][ingress] resources) to configure Kong.
+  Native support for TCP, UDP, gRPC and HTTP/HTTPS traffic, reuse the same gateway for multiple protocols and namespaces.
-- **Ingress routing**
+- **Ingress support**
   Use [Ingress][ingress] resources to configure Kong.
+- **Declarative configuration for Kong**
+  Configure all of Kong features in declarative Kubernetes native way with CRDs.
+- **Seamlessly operate Kong**
+  Scale and manage multiple replicas of Kong Gateway automatically to ensure performance and high-availability.
+- **Health checking and load-balancing**
+  Load balance requests across your pods and supports active & passive health-checks.
 - **Enhanced API management using plugins**
-  Use a wide array of [plugins][docs-konghq-hub] to monitor, transform and protect your traffic.
+  Use a wide array of [plugins][docs-konghq-hub] for e.g.
-- **Native gRPC support**
-  Proxy gRPC traffic and gain visibility into it using Kong's plugins.
-- **Health checking and Load-balancing**
-  Load balance requests across your pods and supports active & passive health-checks.
-- **Request/response transformations**
+  - authentication
-  Use plugins to modify your requests/responses on the fly.
-- **Authentication**
+  - request/response transformations
-  Protect your services using authentication methods of your choice.
-- **Declarative configuration for Kong**
-  Configure all of Kong using CRDs in Kubernetes and manage Kong declaratively.
-- **Gateway Discovery**
+  - rate-limiting
-  Monitors your Kong Gateways and pushes configuration to all replicas.

 ## Get started